Announcing the Winners

 Any questions can be submitted to chicagobirder@gmail.com.
 Indicate “Photography Contest” in the subject-line.

-The 2024 Chicago Bird Photography Contest is made possible through the shared efforts of the Chicago Park District, Chicago Ornithological Society, and Chicago Bird Alliance.
+The 2024 Chicago Bird Photography Contest was made possible through the shared efforts of the Chicago Park District, Chicago Ornithological Society, and Chicago Bird Alliance.